Carrie Mathison: Season 6

 Adal betrays Javadi to Mossad, who want to arrest him on terrorism charges.
 As he is taken away, Javadi leaves evidence of Adal's treachery for Carrie, who takes it to Keane.
 Keane asks Carrie to testify that Adal covered up the infiltration by a Russian agent of the CIA Berlin station.
 Carrie is reluctant to do so, as that would ruin Saul's career, but ultimately agrees that it is the best course of action.
 However, she refuses to testify at the last minute, after her driver makes suspicious comments about her upcoming appointment with CPS.
-After she refuses, she gets an ominous phone call informing her that her upcoming supervised visit with Frannie has been cancelled.
+After she refuses, she gets an ominous phone call informing her that her upcoming supervised visit with Franny has been cancelled.
 She realizes that Adal is blackmailing her, and calls the CIA to tell them that Adal has "won".

 Quinn informs her that he found evidence that Sekou was set up, and that Porteous Belli (C. J. Wilson), an assassin working for Adal, has been spying on her.
 They go to the conspirators' safe house, where Belli attacks them.
 Quinn kills Belli, and finds evidence that the conspirators are planning to assassinate Keane.
 Moments later, however, the house is destroyed by a hidden bomb, taking the evidence with it.
 Carrie and Quinn rush to Keane's headquarters, which has just received a bomb threat.
 During the evacuation, Adal calls Carrie and tells her that the bomb threat is a ruse to get Keane out of the building, where she can be assassinated, while Quinn is to be framed as the killer.
 Carrie stops Keane's vehicle from leaving, seconds before the decoy vehicle is destroyed.
 Quinn smuggles Carrie and Keane out of the building in his car and sacrifices his life to save them when a special ops team, answering to Adal, opens fire on them.
 Adal is arrested and Keane is inaugurated as President.

 Weeks later, Keane - who has become hawkish and paranoid since the attempt on her life - asks Carrie to work for her administration.
 Carrie agrees, but has second thoughts when Keane orders dozens of intelligence operatives, including Saul, arrested on suspicion of being involved in the conspiracy.
 Carrie tries to meet with Keane to dissuade her, but Keane's Chief of Staff David Wellington (Linus Roache) has her banned from the White House.